rustprooflabs/pgosm-flex/docs/src/quick-start.md

 [Docker image](https://hub.docker.com/r/rustprooflabs/pgosm-flex)
 is hosted on Docker Hub.
-The image includes all the pre-requisite software and handles all of the options, logic, an post-processing steps required.
+The image includes all the pre-requisite software and handles all of the options, logic, and post-processing steps required.
 Features include:

 * Automatic data download from Geofabrik and validation against checksum
 * Custom Flex layers built in Lua